s4r4v4n04/writeup-saravan/bandit.md

 password:aBZ0W5EmUfAf7kHTQeOwd8bauFJ2lAiG<br>

 # Level 3 -> 4
-the aim of this level is to find the password which is stored in a hidden file in the inhere directory. ls<br>
+the aim of this level is to find the password which is stored in a hidden file in the inhere directory.<br>
+ls<br>
 cd inhere<br>
 ls -a<br>